 The third voice (if you eat the ice-cream):

 “I loved the ice-cream.
 I feel a little guilty (but not ashamed), and I will use it as a motivation to eat even healthier because my body deserves nourishment.”

 The third voice (if you don’t eat the ice-cream):

 “My goals give me more fulfillment than eating an ice-cream.
 I’m not “missing out” on anything.
 I’m proud to stick to my decision.”

 “The curious paradox of life is that when I accept myself just as I am, then I can change.” — Carl Rogers

-Many people criticize the cult of self-improvement because they think they are complete.
-There’s nothing wrong with them.
-They are good enough.
+Many people criticize the cult of self-improvement because they think they are complete, there’s nothing wrong with them and they are good enough.

 But that’s not what self-improvement is about.

 If you improve yourself from the place of love, then self-improvement becomes a form of self-compassion.
-They both merge together.
+They both merge.

 Yes, you are enough.